APlusTeam/ISQA-3420/DFDDictionary.md

 * File License and CPE Information: Information about the source code, such as standard name, licenses, vulnerabilities, etc.
 * Project Info Request: it requests information about the project, such as what open source software is being utilized on the project and what are licenses and vulnerabilities.
 * Project Info Response: It contains information about projects, such as what open source software is being utilized on the project and what are licenses and vulnerabilities.
-* CPE Info: It is the new version of the XML that holds CPE information.
+* CPE Info: It is the new version of the XML that holds Common Platform Enumeration information.
-* CPE Request: It requests a new version of the XML that holds CPE information.
+* CPE Request: It requests a new version of the XML that holds Common Platform Enumeration information.
-* CPE Response: It is the response containing the new version of the XML that holds CPE information.
+* CPE Response: It is the response containing the new version of the XML that holds Common Platform Enumeration information.
 * Project Info Response/Policy Info Request: It sends the information about the open source package, and it requests policy info.
 * Policy Info Response: It is the result of the compliance check performed on the Manage Policy Information process.
 * Policy Info Request: It requests information about the company's policy about open source software.